csguoh/MambaIR/README.md

 Please cite us if our work is useful for your research.

 ```
-@article{guo2024mambair,
+@inproceedings{guo2024mambair,
     title={MambaIR: A Simple Baseline for Image Restoration with State-Space Model},
     author={Guo, Hang and Li, Jinmin and Dai, Tao and Ouyang, Zhihao and Ren, Xudong and Xia, Shu-Tao},
-  journal={arXiv preprint arXiv:2402.15648},
+    booktitle={ECCV},
     year={2024}
 }
 ```